LuisAlbertZM/demo_LWFSN_TMI/README.md

 ATTENTION

 At the moment the weights of FBPConvNet and the tight frame U-Net are not uploaded because the file-size is beyond what's allowed by gitHub.
-We are working out a solution to provide the weights in another way.
+Still, you can find the demo running in IEEE's codeocean.

+<script src="https://codeocean.com/widget.js?slug=9027829" async></script>

 The implementation of FBPConvNet was pereformed by adapting the U-Net implementation from the repository: https://github.com/jvanvugt/pytorch-unet